open-telemetry/opentelemetry-php/src/SDK/README.md

 If autoloading was not successful (or partially successful), no-op implementations of the above may be returned.

 See https://github.com/open-telemetry/opentelemetry-php/blob/main/examples/autoload_sdk.php for a more detailed example.

+## Contributing

+This repository is a read-only git subtree split.
+To contribute, please see the main [OpenTelemetry PHP monorepo](https://github.com/open-telemetry/opentelemetry-php).